intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/swan_flags.md

 # Default: 1
 SWAN_BE_CPUS=1
 ```
 This way, Swan will run each workload on specific core count.
-User can expect, that L1 cache aggressors will be run on Memacahed workload Hyperthreads, and LLC & Stream aggressors will be launch on different physical cores.
+User can expect, that L1 cache aggressors will be run on Memacached workload Hyperthreads, and LLC & Stream aggressors will be launch on different physical cores.

-From the other hand, if user wants to handpick cores for workloads, it is possible through those flags:
+On the other hand, if user wants to handpick cores for workloads, it is possible through those flags:

 ```bash
 # HP cpuset policy with format 'cpuid1,cpuid2:numaid1,numaid2